TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/UserTSconfig.rst

 TSconfig defined at user-level overrides TSconfig defined at group-level.

-If a user is member of several groups, the TSconfig from each group is loaded.
+If a user is a member of several groups, the TSconfig from each group is loaded.
 The order in which the groups are added to the user in field :guilabel:`General > Grooup` is used.